fuankarion/Vision17/Lab4-HybridImages/Readme.md

 - The original images
 - The processed images (cropped, aligned, color adjusted)
-- A short description of each image (no more than ne paragraph each)
+- A short description of each image (no more than one paragraph each)
+- If you had to capture new images just for this lab, please describe if you took any special
 - The final hybrid image
 - The pyramid (use 4 images at least)
 - The full code you used

 Along with the items listed above be sure to upload a small report that describes the more relevant aspects of your code.

 ### Deadline